Export Control

 If it is a country with no embargo, the user will be added, there will be no computing restrictions.
 The project classification has no influence.

+If it is a country with an embargo, the project classification is considered.
+For civil projects the user will be added but has limited computing access.
+These limitations can be canceled by the PI in the project portal.
 For dual-use and military projects the user will be added to the project but has no computing access.
 This block can be canceled by the PI in the project portal.

 How can I unban restrictions?